nmay231/everything_else/advent-2024-rust/README.md

 just init XX
 ```

-3. Run the program for that day's puzzle. (though the cargo command to run it is
+3. Run/test the program for that day's puzzle. (though the cargo command to run it is
    really not that hard).

 ```
 just run XX
+just run XX -- ... # Pass args to binary just test XX just test XX -- PAT # Pass args to test binary (Here, we filter tests to match PAT)
 ```